axibase/atsd/rule-engine/functions-text.md

   list(string s[, string p]) [string]
 ```

-Splits string `s` using separator `p` (default is comma ',') into an array of string values.
-The function discards duplicate items by retaining only the first occurrence of each element.
+Splits string `s` using separator `p` (default is comma ',') into an array of string values, discards duplicate items by retaining only the first occurrence of each element.

 Unlike the `split()` function, `list()` does not support double quotes as escape characters.